Finite-Difference Solution Ansatz approach in Least-Squares Monte Carlo: Theoretical Framework

-as going backward.
-Given Eqn.\ref{eqn:varReductionXi}, the upper bound of this limiting accumulated option price error in FD-LSM is effectively reduced compared to LSM, as

 Our quantitative result in Eqn.\ref{eqn:limit_epsilon_PV_k} is consistent with previous qualitative study on the same matter by \cite{stentoft2014value}: due to the fact that the projection approximation in LSM is only utilized to estimate stopping time rather than value function, the magnitude of accumulated error is relatively small.
-In fact, as stated by \cite{tsitsiklis2001regression} in their Theorem 1, the accumulated error (upper bound) on option value scales as $\sqrt{M}$ when $k\to 0$ by applying the projection approximation to the value function itself.
-Now in addition to avoiding the divergence of error accumulation under $M\to\infty$, with a customized ansatz strongly correlated to the original problem, we show that theoretically in Eqn.\ref{eqn:PVerrorAnalysisRes}, FD-LSM could achieve even much lower level of accumulated errors.
+In fact, as stated by \cite{tsitsiklis2001regression} in their Theorem 1, the accumulated error (upper bound) on option value scales as $\sqrt{M}$ when $k\to 1$ by applying the projection approximation to the value function itself.
+Now with a customized ansatz strongly correlated to the original problem, we show that theoretically in Eqn.\ref{eqn:epsilonFDLSMUB}, FD-LSM could achieve even much lower level of accumulated errors.